benjaminleroy/ggDiagnose/README.md

 # ggDiagnose

-This package tries to fill the space where students get taught to examine diagnostics with visuals built in base `R` (the examples that come to mind are `plot.lm`, `plot.gam`, etc), and instead proposes `ggDiagnose` to do the same thing, allowing students to pull out graphics from the standard diagnostic plots to update / use on their own, which is easy to do with the grammar of graphics paradigm with `ggplot2 ` graphics.
+## Philosophy and Purpose

+This package started with the idea that one should be able to quickly be able to create `ggplot` based graphics for diagnostics of basic models similar to that of the base `plot` functionality (like `plot.lm`, `plot.gam`, etc).
+But it's purpose quickly expanded into a tool for data scientists to quickly make pretty `ggplot` diagnostic graphics combined with providing students and data scientists the data frames to create modifications of the graphics and more.

-The hope is that introductory `R` coding and data science in `R` classes would start with `ggplot2` based graphics and `tidyverse` based synatax (or at least also include presentation of `tidyverse` tools).
+We hope that this package can help introductory `R` coding and data science in `R` classes would start with `ggplot2` based graphics and `tidyverse` based syntax (or at least also include presentation of `tidyverse` tools especially `mutate`, `group_by/summarize`, `pull/select`, `melt`, and `dcast`).

+We note that the "creation of desired data frame" follows along the ideas of the `broom` package.
+If we can use the `broom` version we will, but otherwise we're create a new function for our analysis.

+## Philosophical Package Setup

+The user of this package is encouraged to think of the package as consisting of only 3 functions.

++ `ggDiagnose`
++ `dfCompile`
++ `ggVis`

+Each function will check the provided object (`x`) and assess whether there is a function that can work with that object.

+Both `ggDiagnose` and `ggVis` can be thought of as `ggplot` versions of `plot` but `ggDiagnose` is for models and `ggVis` is for other objects. `dfCompile` creates the main data frame used to create the graphics for the given object.

 ## Installation: